gofynd/fdk-client-swift/documentation/application/CART.md

-Gets the total number of items in the cart.
+Use this API to get the total number of items present in cart.

 *Returned Response:*